assafdori/resume-app/README.md

 ### Available Commands
 - help, about, education, projects, experience, skills, contact, download, clear

-### Web application is also available as a finished Docker image
+### Application is also available as a finished Docker image
 ```zsh
 docker pull asixl/cli-resume:0.0.3
 ```